 · What was the environment like when that particular meal worked?

 · How did you interact with the food?

 · What were the reactions to this food experience (you and others with whom you ate)?

 It is important to understand not only what works, but why it works, and under what circumstances it works.
 Write that information down so you can replicate it later.
 That’s not to say you need to serve the same foods over and over again, but understanding what principles you can learn from that experience may open up new possibilities for eating.

 Survival mode is a choice.

 Implementing these steps can help you “step out” of survival mode and place food at the forefront of your life.
 As you pay attention to food and eat healthier, you have the energy and endurance to tackle the situation at hand.

 FOOD FOR THOUGHT: Are you caught in survival mode?
 What steps have you taken to overcome or resolve the situation?
 Are there other ways not listed here?
-Let us know via the Contact Us form, in the comments below, or on social media!
+Let us know via the Contact Us form, or on social media!